rackerlabs/rs-heat-docs/generic-software-config.rst

             foo: fooooo
             bar: baaaaa

-It's important to specify a "signal_transport" of "TEMP_URLSIGNAL", because Rackspace's deployment of Heat does not support the default "CFN_SIGNAL" transport.
+It's advisable to specify a "signal_transport" of "TEMP_URLSIGNAL", because Rackspace's deployment of Heat does not support the other transports at this time.
+However, since this is the default transport on the Rackspace Cloud, it should be safe to omit.

+Note that we do not specify the ``action`` property here.
+If this isn't specified, this deployment will be run on all stack actions (including DELETE).

 Add a second SoftwareDeployment resource with a slightly different set of input values: